 People seem to love ascribing nautical origins to phrases.
 Here's a good case in point.
-The 'devil' is a seam between the planking of a wooden ship.
-Admiral William Henry Smyth defined the term in The Sailor's Word-book: An Alphabetical Digest of Nautical Terms, 1865:
+The 'devil' is the seam between the planking and the hull of a wooden ship.
+Admiral William Henry Smyth defined the term in The Sailor's Word-Book: an alphabetical digest of nautical terms, 1867:

 Devil - The seam which margins the waterways on a ship's hull.

 'Paying' is the sailor's name for caulking or plugging the seam between planking with rope and tar etc. 'Paying the devil' must have been a commonplace activity for shipbuilders and sailors at sea.
 This meaning of 'paying' is recorded as early as 1610, in S. Jourdain's Discovery of Barmudas:

 Some wax we found cast up by the Sea... served the turne to pay the seames of the pinnis Sir George Sommers built, for which hee had neither pitch nor tarre.